sevasev/TODOList/README.md

 # TODOList
-A Mishanya's Task becomes real
+A Mishanya's Task becomes real using Shoes on Ruby